• Skip to primary navigation

 • ¾ cup mayonnaise

-• ½ teaspoon lemon juice freshly squeezed
+• ½ teaspoon lemon juice, freshly squeezed

 • 1 teaspoon apple cider or white wine vinegar

-• 2 tablespoon parmesan grated
+• 2 tablespoon parmesan, grated

-• Salt and pepper to taste
+• salt and black pepper to taste

 Instructions